pappasam/lazydescriptor/README.md

-# Lazy Field
+# Reactive Tools

-This is a simple project demonstrating how to build a lazy data descripter in Python that's well-typed and compatible with dataclasses.
+This tool brings reactivity to native Python.

 ## Example

-To see a working example, please refer to `main.py`.
+To see a working example, please refer to the tests.